Young Lives vs Cancer Roadshow

 - Financial Support

 - Help them thrive, not just survive

 - Bereavement Support

 The support star is a framework to look at how you are managing.
-A CLIC social worker can then work on exactly the right support for each individual family using this information.
+A Young Lives vs Cancer social worker can then work on exactly the right support for each individual family using this information.
 The star looks at the following:

 - looking after your child